Costa Rica (Easter & Christmas)

 All our holidays are individually tailored to you and your family.
 Prices in Costa Rica do vary significantly depending on the season but are generally highest over Christmas and Easter whereas there are quite significant savings to be had if travelling during July and August.
 The exact price of your tour will also vary depending on a wide range of factors including how many of you there are, what level of hotels you want to stay in and whether you stay in one large family room or have children and adults in separate rooms.

 One other major factor in determining the price in Costa Rica is whether you choose to self-drive, have private transfers or be escorted throughout by a private chauffeur.

 There are also some wonderful boutique hotels in Costa Rica, particularly on the beach, which are considerably more expensive.
-If you would like to use these hotels, prices will start from £8,000 for a two week holiday for a family of four.
+If you would like to use these hotels, or stay in some more remote areas such as Corcovado, prices will start from £8,500 for a two week holiday for a family of four.

 We like our tours to be accessible to as wide a range of people as possible.
-If you are travelling on a tight budget please let us know and we will be able to suggest ways to bring the price down closer to £4,250 for a two week holiday for a family of four (during the summer).
+If you are travelling on a tight budget please let us know and we will be able to suggest ways to bring the price down closer to £5,000 for a two-week holiday for a family of four visiting Costa Rica (during the summer).

 All prices exclude international flights.
-These start from £450 per person with a stopover and £650 per person direct from London.
+These start from £450 per person with a stopover and £650 per person direct from London outside school holidays.
+During school holidays indirect flights will usually cost at least £750 per person, and direct flights a minimum of £950 per person.
 We will be very happy to provide a flight quote for you from your nearest airport.
 Please ask us for details.